Civil Society Partners

 IPM’s civil society partners work tirelessly with donors, policymakers, academic institutions, product development partnerships, other civil society organizations and nonprofits to create positive and receptive environments for microbicide research and development, and potential introduction where they are needed most.

 If you want to go fast, go alone.
 If you want to go far, go together.

 IPM partners with numerous civil society and advocacy organizations based in Africa, Europe and North America.

-Our partners organize activities at the national level for key stakeholder groups to enhance and improve public support for needed HIV prevention technologies like microbicides.
+Our partners organize activities at the national level for key stakeholder groups to foster public support for needed HIV prevention technologies like microbicides.

-IPM also works with our partners to strengthen technical knowledge around the complexities of HIV biomedical research.
+IPM also works with our partners to strengthen research literacy around the complexities of HIV biomedical research.